Parsa-Sedigh/ztm-go/pamphlets/section-8.md

 Also you can scroll down and up to zoom in or zoom out the canvas.

 ## 98-011 Painting Pixels
+Now it's time to start paining.
+So we need to implement a brush.
+In apptype.go , create an interface called Brushable.
+Now implement that interface on PxCanvas.
+So go to pxcanvas>pxcanvas.go .

+With MouseToCanvasXY function, we can map our mouse position to the pixel coordinates.
+Now we can create a brush by creating a new folder called `brush` in `pxcanvas` folder and create `brush.go` there.

+Currently, if we click, we can paint a pixel, but if we click and hold the left click, we only paint one at a time.
+We'll have to implement that functionality next.
+For this, in mouse.go , implement `MouseMove` function.

+Now we can click and drag it to paint!

 ## 99-012 Cursor Display
 ## 100-013 Creating New Images
 ## 101-014 Saving Images